Action Priority Matrix explained plus template

 It’s Your Turn

 What do you think?
-Is the Action Priority Matrix still applicable in today’s modern task management?
+Is the APM still applicable in today’s modern task management?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for good priority task management?

 Share your experience and knowledge in the comments box below.